New Rules for NRI Taxation in India FY-2023-24

 Is NRI subject to capital gains tax on sale of a flat owned by him/her in India?

 Yes.
 An NRI seller is liable for capital gains tax in India upon the sale of their property.
 The purchaser needs to deduct taxes on sale consideration.
 The tax deduction rate for a long-term capital gain is 20% plus applicable surcharge and cess.
 On a short-term capital asset, tax is deductible at 30% plus applicable surcharge and cess.
+However, there is a provision under the law wherein you can apply for a lower TDS certificate.

 Can NRIs continue to use their resident savings account?